RandyBrown12/Independent_Study/W5-6Notes/W5-6Lab.md

 # W5-6 Lab (ConfigMaps & Secrets):

-For this lab we will demonstrate how we use ConfigMaps and Secrets in our application.
-We will also use W3-4 lab as a base of what were doing.
+For this lab, we will demonstrate how we use ConfigMaps and Secrets in our application.
+We will also use W3-4 lab as a base for what we're doing.

 Here is the image: